Phala-Network/fat-contract-workshop/README.md

 However, it doesn't protect any secret.
 The sender field in the query is just an account (public key).
 In other words, anyone can feel free to specify any account as the query sender.
 The blockchain node doesn't require the sender to sign the query with its wallet.

 Indeed, it doesn't make a lot of sense to require the signature.
 In an ordinary blockchain, all the data must be transparent and shared between all the nodes, as required by the consensus mechanism.
 As long as you run a full node, you get a full copy of the blockchain database.
 The query function just reads the data from the blockchain.
 Assuming we add the signature check just like what we do in Fat Contract, anyone can still make a modified version of the client to perform the query function to bypass any check.
-However, this doesn't work at Phala Network, because only an unmodified worker program (pRuntime) running in a canonical Secure Encalve can load the contract and get the key to decrypt the contract data.
+However, this doesn't work at Phala Network, because only an unmodified worker program (pRuntime) running in a canonical Secure Enclave can load the contract and get the key to decrypt the contract data.
 The Secure Enclave provides a strong layer of protection.

 ### Exercise